crweiner/hacktoberfest-swag-list/docs/list.md

     - They will also make a donation to [One Tree Planted](https://onetreeplanted.org/){:target="\_blank"} for each person that earns their t-shirt!
 - **How to sign up**: Once all 4 PRs are accepted, then [fill out the form here](https://camunda.com/hacktoberfest2022/){:target="\_blank"}.
 - **Notes**: Additional information regarding their Hacktoberfest participation [can be found on this page](https://camunda.com/hacktoberfest2022/){:target="\_blank"}.

+#### **Clueless Community**

+- **Swag**: T-shirt
+- **Requirements**:
+    - Signup onn http://clueless.tech Otherwise you will not get a rank
+    - Create a pull request.
+    - The PRs must receive the `hacktoberfest-accepted` tag.
+- **How to sign up**: Sign up on http://clueless.tech/
+- **Notes**: All the top contributors of ClueLess will get t-shirts and amazing swags by ClueLess apart from hacktoberfest swags.
+All participants will get their participation certificate.

 ### D